nygaardlarsen/NLP-Project/README.md

 - week40.ipynb

-For week 41, we do not have a specific notebook, but instead import our test.json from translated_data and do inference on this test set in each of the notebooks
+For week 41, we do not have a specific notebook, but instead import our test.json from translated_data and do inference on this test set in each of the notebooks.

 If the notebooks do not run, install the required dependencies using